-Findings: [ST] 6.5.2 - NVRAM encryption is initialized during manufacturing and cannot be disabled.
+[ST] 6.5.2 - NVRAM encrypted is initialized during manufacturing and cannot be disabled.
+Partition 3 of NVRAM is encrypted, other partitions of NVRAM do not contain confidential User or TSF Data.
 HDD encryption is enabled and initialized in the evaluated configuration, as described in the guidance documentation.
+All HDD data is encrypted with AES 256 CBC encryption by a hardware component, Ic Ctrl.

-187. The evaluator shall review the AGD guidance to determine that it describes the initial steps needed to enable the Device encryption function, including any necessary preparatory steps.
+The evaluator shall review the AGD guidance to determine that it describes the initial steps needed to enable the Device encryption function, including any necessary preparatory steps.
 The guidance shall provide instructions that are sufficient to ensure that all Devices will be encrypted when encryption is enabled or at shipment of the TOE.

-Findings: In [AGD], in section 3.3.1.1 System Settings, the user is instructed to navigate to the "Machine Data Encryption Settings" and ensure the data has been encrypted.
+In [AGD], in section 3.3.1.1 System Settings, the user is instructed to navigate to the "Machine Data Encryption Settings" and ensure the data has been encrypted.

-- The evaluator shall verify the KMD includes a description of the data encryption 188. engine, its components, and details about its implementation (e.g. for hardware: integrated within the device's main SOC or separate co-processor, for software: initialization of the Device, drivers, libraries (if applicable), logical interfaces for encryption/decryption, and areas which are not encrypted (e.g. boot loaders, portions that do not contain confidential data, partition tables, etc.)).
+The evaluator shall verify the KMD includes a description of the data encryption engine, its components, and details about its implementation (e.g. for hardware: integrated within the device's main SOC or separate co-processor, for software: initialization of the Device, drivers, libraries (if applicable), logical interfaces for encryption/decryption, and areas which are not encrypted (e.g. boot loaders, portions that do not contain confidential data, partition tables, etc.)).
 The evaluator shall verify the KMD provides a functional (block) diagram showing the main components (such as memories and processors) and the data path between, for hardware, the Device's interface and the Device's persistent media storing the data, or for software, the initial steps needed to the activities the TOE performs to ensure it encrypts the storage device entirely when a user or administrator first provisions the product.
 The hardware encryption diagram shall show the location of the data encryption engine within the data path.
-The evaluator shall validate that the hardware encryption diagram contains enough detail showing the main components within the data path and that it clearly identifies the data encryption engine. - Findings: The [KMD] indicates that the HDD encryption is provided by a hardware component and the NVRAM encryption is provided by a software driver.
+The evaluator shall validate that the hardware encryption diagram contains enough detail showing the main components within the data path and that it clearly identifies the data encryption engine.

+The [KMD] indicates that the HDD encryption is provided by a hardware component and the NVRAM encryption is provided by a software driver.